Olo prices IPO sharply above its target, valuing company as high as $4.6B – TechCrunch

 First, how hot is the market for high-growth tech shares that also feature profitability?
 And, second, is Olo pricing ahead of, or behind, known comps?
 If the latter is true, it could point to a cooling enthusiasm among public investors for tech IPOs, even if the headline numbers coming from the Olo IPO are impressive.

-And then we’re going to chat about Coinbase’s latest S-1/A filing, which helps provide a bit of guidance regarding how its direct listing is scooting along.
+Then we’re going to chat about Coinbase’s latest S-1/A filing, which helps provide a bit of guidance regarding how its direct listing is scooting along.

 Ready to get caught up on the public-private divide that the most successful startups cross?
 Let’s get into it!